Fast loader: Cassette tapes

 Some companies created software to bypass protection schemes, including Speedlock, for the purpose of backing up or transferring to ZX Microdrive, the ZX Spectrum +3, or other proprietary disk systems.Invade-a-Load was a fast loader for cassette-based games which not only accelerated the loading of blocks from the tape, but also contained a mini-game (in this case, a clone of Space Invaders) that could be played while waiting for the main game to finish loading.
 This initial minigame was loaded in under a minute, providing entertainment while waiting for the actual game to load, which could take a further five to ten minutes.
 On at least one occasion, a reviewer expressed their preference for Invade-a-Load over the main game itself.
 It mostly appeared in games sold in the United Kingdom, as, by the time it was written, the Commodore market in the United States had mostly switched to floppy disk media.
 The loader was written by Richard Aplin for Mastertronic's own use.
 The loader itself has a copyright date of 1987, but the first games that used the loader showed up in 1988.
 Over the following years, Mastertronic used the loader in dozens of titles.
 The loader was also memorable for the soundtrack, originally made by Rob Hubbard for the Mastertronic title One Man and His Droid.

 In the UK, where the price of a 1541 disk drive was beyond the means of many of the target audience of C64 owners, there was enormous demand for fast loaders for C64 games.
 One of the first to use such a loader was Llamasoft where Jeff Minter's classic Revenge of the Mutant Camels came with a fast loading version on one side of the cassette and a conventional loading version on the other.
 Soon enough other software houses jumped on board.
 Ocean used "pavloda" and a real breakthrough came with the Novaload software which allowed loading screens and music to play.
 Daley Thompson's Decathlon was a very visible example of this.
 U.S. Gold releases became infamous for playing the U.S. National Anthem and showing a character map version of the Stars and Stripes as their games loaded.
 Other notable releases included Ocean/Imagine's port of Konami's Hyper Sports which had animated sprites of runners as the game loaded and two impressive soundtracks by Martin Galway, including a version of Vangelis' "Chariots of Fire".

 Optical discs

 In 1995, Yoichi Hayashi of Namco Ltd. invented a variant of the Invade-a-Load technique for use with optical disc based platforms such as PlayStation and applied for a patent. was granted in February 1998 and assigned to Namco despite the Invade-a-Load prior art.
+The technique was used for Ridge Racer.